mlab817/dafaqs2022/docs/attached-corporations/nda.md

 ---
+title: National Dairy Authority
+slug: national-dairy-authority
 sidebar_position: 1
+tags:
+  - nda
+  - dairy
+  - ra 11037
+  - food safety
 ---

-# National Dairy Authority
+# National Dairy Authority (NDA)

 ## How does NDA help address the inadequate number of dairy stocks?

 - Some of the activities conducted by NDA to address concerns on the number of dairy stocks include:
   - Intensified	Breeding and Artificial Insemination (AI) Programs in cooperation with LGUs, the Unified National Artificial Insemination Program (UNAIP), and other dairy partners;
   - Production of semen straws from locally produced genetically superior dairy breed in partnership with the UPLB Dairy Training and Research Institute (DTRI) and the National Artificial Breeding Center (NABC).
 This engagement resulted in the production of more than 151,874 dairy semen straws from 2016 to 2019.
 A new joint project between NDA and Isabela State University (ISU) is also underway thru the National Dairy Cattle Breeding and Artificial Insemination Center (NDCBAIC); and
   - Importation of genetic materials like dairy animals and semen.
 From 2016 to June 2022, a total of 6,033 imported dairy animal heads and more than 76,800 semen straws have been imported.
 - Efforts to expand the dairy animal population has paid-off as total national dairy animals grew by an average of 5% annually (from 56,736 heads in 2016 to 69,008 heads in 2021).

 ## How will NDA help the local dairy farmers increase their productivity and profitability?